Here's Cheers to the Hellyer Road Whisky Tour in Tasmania, Australia

 The largest whisky distillery in Australia is located in Burnie, Tasmania.
 The first cask of Hellyers Road single malt whisky was lovingly filled in 1999.
 Today, their range of premium whisky and vodka is enjoyed all over the world.
 They also have the brands Southern Fire and Southern Lights.

-At their distillery, visitors can take a one hour behind-the-scenes tour.
+At their distillery, visitors can take a one hour behind-the-scenes whisky tour.
 The whole process is on site here.
-Emma was the extremely knowledgable tour guide.
+Emma was the extremely knowledgeable tour guide.
 Her passion for the product was evident, and she is a whisky drinker herself.
 Emma proudly announced that Hellyer Road had just won the best Australian Single Malt 2021.
 They were also category winners in 2020 and 2019.

 Tasmania has the best water and best climate to age whisky.
 There are only three ingredients used: barley, yeast and water.
 Combine 6 tonne of locally grown barley with 33,000 litres of water and you will have 2,500 litres of new make spirit.
 The process is now on the way.
 The left over mash is highly nutritious and fed to lucky local cows.